lkodinsson/MARS/Basic/Maneuvers.md

 **Stamina Cost:** 2
 **Action Speed:** Standard

 Make an acrobatics check if leaping over an obstacle (1m between you and target) against a difficulty of 10 or an athletics check if leaping over a distance (of at least 2m, but up to half your speed) against a difficulty of 10.
-If successful, move that distance and make an attack with +1 to hit.
+If successful, move that distance and make an attack with +1 to hit and damage.

 ## Opportunity Strike